mrj0/django-modeler/README.rst

       -r RELATED, --related=RELATED
                             number of object relationship levels to pull (does not resolve circular references).
+      --exclude-related=EXCLUDE_RELATED
+                            exclude a package or specific model when searching for related objects (format: app_label or app_label.model)
+      --exclude-field=EXCLUDE_FIELD
+                            exclude field types from ever appearing in output (format: app_label or app_label.model)
       --version             show program's version number and exit -h, --help            show this help message and exit